Our faculty

 Ph.D., Economics, Harvard University.
 A.B.
 Economics, Princeton University

 Quah was previously Assistant Professor of Economics at MIT, and then at LSE Professor of Economics and International Development, and Director of the Saw Swee Hock Southeast Asia Centre.
-He served as LSE’s Head of Department for Economics, and Council Member on Malaysia’s National Economic Advisory Council.
+At LSE he also served as Head of Department for Economics.
+At LKYSPP, Quah served as Dean 2018-2025.

 Quah studied at Princeton, Minnesota, and Harvard.